roberttwomey/housemachine-workshop/README.md

 `cd firmware/main`

-4. Place the particle in DFU mode (see above)
+4. Place the particle in DFU mode ([see above](#dfu-mode))
 5. Compile and upload your application (f.ex., mine is called "housenode"):

 `make PLATFORM=photon APP=housenode program-dfu`

 ## Communicating with the Photon
 ### Connect to the local WiFi network
 Select the housemachine network:

-ssid: 'housemachine'
+* ssid: 'housemachine'

-pwd: 2029973952
+* pwd: 2029973952

 ### Run the server program
 The server program in either supercollider, p5, processing or python will listen for broadcast messages on the local network.
 When a particle turns on it will announce it's presence.

 ### Detect the Photon when it goes live
 1. Power on the photon by plugging in an AC adapter.
 It will go through it's startup routine.
 When it finally connects to the network, it should show a slow green pulse.
 2. Did your server program see the announce message?
 If so, what is the IP address and name for the photon?

 ### Renaming your photon

 Set a new name for your photon.
 ### Read Sensor Data from Photon
 Data logging
 Processing data

 ### Send Commands to Photon
 Physical outputs, speech synthesis, dot matrix printers, screens

 ### Physically staging the photon
-Issues with physically staging the photon
+How do we attach our sensors to things?

 ## Concept and Applications
 How can we use these wireless sensors?

 ### Brainstorm on uses of wireless sensor technology

-What would you monitor?
+* What would you monitor?
 What physical gestures / operations?
-What would you control with a wireless processor?
-What actuator would you use?
+* What would you control?
+What actuators?
+* What modalities? (voice, vision, sensors)

 ### Try it

 ## Going Further
+* Using the Tinker app
 * Using the Particle [Desktop IDE](https://docs.particle.io/guide/tools-and-features/dev/#getting-started)
 * Other Client/Server possibilities with Particle
+* Bluetooth sensors for true wireless applications, f.ex.
+[Lightblue Bean](https://store.punchthrough.com/collections/bean-family/products/bean)
+* Interfacing with existing services: [Amazon Alexa](https://developer.amazon.com/alexa-voice-service/dev-kits), Google Home, [Google Voice](https://aiyprojects.withgoogle.com/voice), others.
+* Wearables
+* Mesh networks